 Of the 30 credits, a minimum of 3 and a maximum of 9 credits must be in E C E 790 Master's Research.
 These E C E 790 credits are applicable toward both the 15 E C E credit requirement and the 700-level requirement.
 The combined number of credits in E C E 790, E C E 699 Advanced Independent Study, and E C E 999 Advanced Independent Study applied toward the degree may not exceed 9.

 At the conclusion of the research program, a thesis must be prepared.
-If the thesis is formally defended, then a thesis committee of at least 3 members, 2 of whom must be graduate faculty or former graduate faculty up to one year after resignation or retirement.
+If the thesis is formally defended, then a thesis committee must consist of at least 3 members, 2 of whom must be graduate faculty or former graduate faculty up to one year after resignation or retirement.
 If there is no formal defense, the thesis only needs to be approved by the student's graduate faculty advisor.

 If depositing through Memorial Library, the thesis must: 1) conform to Graduate School and library formats; and 2) be filed with the Memorial Library where it is cataloged and stacked for future reference (if required by the master’s thesis committee).
 If submitting to Minds@UW, an electronic copy must be sent to the E C E Graduate Student Services Coordinator, who will deposit it into Minds@UW, Department of Electrical and Computer Engineering Thesis Collection.
 The Minds@UW system will provide a permanent URL, safe long-term archiving and is indexed by Google, Google Scholar and other specialty academic search engines.
 The Minds@UW submission form can be found here.